idini/transformation_scd2/README.md

 ## Future improvements
- -  Check schema between source and destination table
+ -  Check the schema between source and destination table
- -  Implement *Factory pattern* in `Connector`, `TableManagement` and `Transaction` in order to extend DataIngestor with the use of others DB
+ -  Implement *Factory pattern* in `Connector`, `TableManagement` and `Transaction` in order to extend DataIngestor with the use of other DBs